 Some literature has studied the stability of the core of a coalitional game and the existence of stable sets.
-Characterization of those coalitional games with a stable core is still an open question although a stronger notion of the stable core is characterized in Jain and Vohra (2010).
-Stable sets have been found on several classes of games, such as assignment games (Núñez and Rafels, 2013), linear production games (Rosenmüller and Shitovitz, 2000, 2010), pillage games (MacKenzie et al., 2015), patent licensing games (Hirai and Watanabe, 2018), matching problems (Herings et al., 2017), tournaments (Brandt, 2011), voting games (Talamàs, 2018), and exchange economies (Graziano et al., 2015, 2017).
-Non-cooperative foundations of stable sets can be found in Anesi (2010); Diermeier and Fong (2012).
-More farsighted notions of stable sets have been related to the core in Einy (1996); Bhattacharya and Brosi (2011); Ray and Vohra (2015).
+See van Gellekom et al. (1999) for a survey on sufficient conditions for stability of the core which are, in general, weaker than convexity (or concavity), like largeness of the core and extendability.
+There is a recent characterization of those coalitional games with a stable core in Grabisch and Sudölter (2021) and, before that, a stronger notion of the stable core is characterized by Jain and Vohra (2010).
+Stable sets have been found on several classes of games, such as assignment games

+(Núñez and Rafels, 2013), linear production games (Rosenmüller and Shitovitz, 2000, 2010), pillage games (MacKenzie et al., 2015), patent licensing games (Hirai and Watanabe, 2018), matching problems (Herings et al., 2017), tournaments (Brandt, 2011), voting games (Talamàs, 2018), and exchange economies (Graziano et al., 2015, 2017).
+Non-cooperative foundations of stable sets have been shown by Anesi (2010); Diermeier and Fong (2012).
+More farsighted notions of stable sets have been related to the core by Einy (1996); Bhattacharya and Brosi (2011); Ray and Vohra (2015); Hirai et al. (2019).

-In this paper, we characterize those information graph games with a stable core.
+In this paper, we characterize those information graph games with a stable core, that is, where the core is a von Neumann-Morgenstern stable set.
 First, we notice that several information graph problems may lead to the same cost game and we define one representative graph, the saturated graph, as the one that contains all those edges between two nodes that are connected to the source.
 We show that, given an information graph situation, there is only one saturated information graph that defines the same information cost game.
 We also show a bijection between saturated information graph games and elementary mcst games with no irrelevant links.